seanshen-acuni/NYCU/Bridge Capstone/README.md

 # Bridge Design Project (Civil Engineering Capstone)

 ## Description
-This project documents the design and analysis of a **cable-stayed bridge** as part of Civil Engineering coursework at NYCU.
+This project documents the design and analysis of a **cable-stayed bridge** completed as a Civil Engineering capstone project at NYCU.

 It combines conceptual design, structural parameter modeling, and multi-hazard load analysis using **CSiBridge** and CAD tools, with results delivered through technical documentation, presentations, and physical/virtual models.

 ## Role